Go Back

 • ½ cup unsalted butter

-• 3.5 oz semi-sweet chocolate chopped
+• 3.5 ounces semisweet chocolate chopped

 • 1 tablespoon unsweetened cocoa powder